The gentle giants. The Apollo of dogs. The Great Dane.

 But what does owning a Great Dane really mean when it comes to both his size and his other traits?
 Read on to find out if owning one is a good fit for you.

-- They are people pleasers.
+- Great Danes are people pleasers.

-- Pay attention to their diet.
+- Pay attention to the Great Dane diet.

 - Great Danes are great with kids.

-- They require minimal grooming.
+- The Great Dane requires minimal grooming.

-- Danes are pretty pricey puppies.
+- Great Danes are pretty pricey puppies.

 - They are an old breed.